When I last wrote, I asked for your help in sharing with the Curd Nerd readers what other home cheese makers are using to ripen and age their cheeses.

-But it really doesn’t have to be that hard, or too expensive.
+But a cheese ripening box really doesn’t have to be that hard, or too expensive.

 From the emails I received, a number of Curd-Nerds agreed that using a wine fridge was one of the simplest and more effective solutions to set up, but I also received an equal number of responses from Curd Nerds who use an old refrigerator to store and age their precious cheeses.

 In some cases these fridges were newer, fully functional fridges.
-In others, the fridges were older and weren’t required to actually work, being used turned off as an insulation box, rather than a cooling mechanism, just like a large chilly-bin.
+In others, the fridges were older and weren’t required to actually work, being used turned off as a cheese ripening box, rather than a cooling mechanism, just like a large chilly-bin.